 Lawmakers on both sides of the aisle praised some aspects of the budget deal.
 Democrats are happy about restoring money for Head Start and education, and lawmakers in both parties and the White House cheered the cancellation of future cuts at the Pentagon.
-Plus, Congress (especially Republicans) can avoid another hit in the polls like when the government shut down for 16 days in October.

 Of course, not everything is peaches and cream with this budget.
 One of the ways in which this legislation offsets the added spending is a provision to curtail annual cost of living increases in benefits that go to military veterans under age 62, saving the government $6.3 billion over a decade.